Akash1070/HTML-CV/README.md

 2. Data Analyst
 3. Business Analyst
 4. Machine Learning
+5. Full Stack Developer

 ## Future Plans

-⚡️ Looking forward to help drive innovations into your company as a Data Scientist
+⚡️ Looking forward to help drive innovations into your company as a Data Scientist / Full Stack Developer

 ⚡️ Looking forward to offer more than I take and leave the place better than i found